sean-beard/feed-me-api/README.md

 ### Deployment

-This project uses [Heroku](https://www.heroku.com/) for deployment.
-The API is deployed when code gets merged.
+This project uses [Gigalixir](https://www.gigalixir.com/) for deployment.
+As of now, the API is manually deployed via [the Gigalixir CLI](https://gigalixir.readthedocs.io/en/latest/cli.html).